Connect with us

 Still, there is no time to lick their wounds.

-Two graduating players, Jaboneta and Ytang, are determined to give everything they have in the final three games of the eliminations against fellow postseason contenders Far Eastern University, University of Santo Tomas, and Adamson University.
+Two graduating players, Jaboneta and Ytang, feel determined to give everything they have in the final three games of the eliminations against fellow postseason contenders Far Eastern University, University of Santo Tomas, and Adamson University.

 UAAP88-WVB-Nina-Ytang-2984 As injuries mount, Nina Ytang, Irah Jaboneta refuse to back down in senior year News UAAP UP Volleyball - philippine sports news